elasticpath/react-pwa-reference-storefront/documentation/theming.md

       npm install -g grunt-cli
       npm install grunt

-* Alternatively, you may need to reinstall your HTML5 Reference Storefront.
+* Alternatively, you may need to reinstall your REACT Reference Storefront.
 In your command line, navigate to the HTML5 Storefront's root directory, and run
 `npm install`

 ## <a name="tutorialTheme"> </a>Tutorial: Creating a Theme